The Upper School Experience

 Holy Child is an extraordinary school–academically, spiritually, and physically.

-We offer an individualized and innovative curriculum, including advanced placement classes in all the disciplines, expansive offerings in the visual and performing arts, a competitive athletic program, and multiple opportunities for leadership.
-We encourage our students to challenge their minds, explore their passions, and push themselves outside their comfort zones so they grow personally, spiritually, and socially.
+We offer an individualized and innovative curriculum, including advanced placement classes in all the disciplines, expansive offerings in the visual and performing arts, a competitive athletic program, and multiple leadership opportunities.
+We encourage our students to challenge their minds, explore their passions, and push themselves outside their comfort zones so they grow academically, personally, spiritually, and socially.

-One of the most important features of a Holy Child education is the experiential learning we provide our Upper School students.
-Holy Child encourages girls to become global, creative thinkers by offering students a variety of opportunities to study, serve, and explore areas around world with opportunities to study abroad, and educational trips to Iceland, China, and South Africa.
-Trips to corporations, the opera, cultural clubs, exhibits, the Wolf Conservation Center for environmental science, and more enable our students to learn from real-life experiences and become confident leaders within the classroom and beyond.
+One of the most important features of a Holy Child education is the experiential learning we provide for our Upper School students.
+Holy Child encourages girls to become global, creative thinkers by offering students a variety of opportunities to study, serve, and explore areas around the world, including opportunities to study abroad, and educational trips to Iceland, China, and South Africa.
+Trips to corporations, the opera, cultural clubs, exhibits, and more enable our students to learn from real-life experiences and become confident leaders within the classroom and beyond.

 The dedication of our faculty to their students and the students’ love for their School is exceptional.
 Holy Child Upper School students work diligently and are supported by individual attention from faculty and administration.
 We work collaboratively with our students and families to ensure that each student is known and valued, and her academic and individual goals are supported.

 Academic rigor, personal attention, and opportunities to excel outside the classroom are hallmarks of the Upper School at Holy Child.
 Students are encouraged to discover their passions and are supported to pursue those interests in order to develop their own unique potential.